Hello Girls of World War I

 Therefore, the 233 Hello Girls were not regarded as veterans of the war they had served in.

-The female operators returned home after the war with little recognition and no veterans' benefits.
-Only decades later, in 1978, did legislation award the operators veterans' status.
+These female operators returned home after the war with little recognition and no veterans' benefits.
+It was a long and arduous journey, but only decades later, in 1978, did legislation finally award the operators the veterans' status they rightfully deserved.

-Despite the regrettable lag in official recognition, proponents of the gender integration of the Army during WWII often cited the Signal Corps' successful employment of the "Hello Girls."
+Despite the regrettable lag in official recognition, proponents of the Army's gender integration during WWII often cited the Signal Corps' successful employment of the "Hello Girls."

-These patriotic women took the same oath of allegiance as soldiers, received the same pay as soldiers, and wore the signal corps symbol.
+These patriotic women took the same oath of allegiance as soldiers, received the same pay as soldiers, and wore the Signal Corps symbol.
 Serving with distinction, seven of these women were awarded the Distinguished Service Medal.
-One should note that upon their discharge, the 'Hello Girls" did not receive veteran's status or any of the benefits that go along with that designation.
+One should note that upon their discharge, the 'Hello Girls" did not receive veteran's status or any of the benefits accompanying that designation.

 Epilogue